calogera/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 **Step 7**: Backup the database and Solr index and copy them on each replica overriding the existing directories in {varfolder}.
 **Step 8**: Add the option to the start.sh of the master: `-Dauto.reload=false` to prevent the master from sending its database to the replicas.
 **Step 9**: Start DHuS master and wait until the startup process is complete.
-Follow Steps 3, 4 and 5 of previous procedure (LINK) taking care of starting replicas one at a time.
+Follow Steps 3, 4 and 5 of [previous procedure](#Replica) taking care of starting replicas one at a time.